Litterbox/angular_intro_lesson/intro to angular lab.md

 9. Check out [ng-keypress](https://docs.angularjs.org/api/ng/directive/ngKeypress) and create an input field and a counter that increments every time the user types a letter.

-11. Create a form that takes in a word and then hides it.
+11. Create a form that takes in a word and then hides it when the form is submitted.

 Bonus:

 1. Write this all in CoffeeScript!
 3. Go to Google fonts and pick out three favorite fonts and drop them into your `head`, then use the `ng-style` and `ng-model` directives to change the text color and font.
-4. Use $watch to listen to when the secret word is typed and using your counter from exercise `9` show the word if the user has typed more than 20 letters
+4. Use $watch to listen to when the secret word is typed and using your counter from exercise `10` show the secret word if the user has typed more than 20 characters